 Life’s unpredictable.
 The ocean is unpredictable.
 The ocean changes.
 With my annuity, I know I have a guarantee.

-creatures of the sea.
+James Moskito is an ambassador for creatures of the sea.
 And he believes that the key to protecting them and their environment is introducing as many people as possible to these amazing animals.
 Moskito runs a company in San Francisco, called Ocean Safaris.
 He takes clients on dives that can bring them face-to-face with all kinds of marine life, from sea lions to humpback whales.
 Once people experience whales and other creatures in their natural habit, it’s life-changing for them, he says.

 “Like Jacques Cousteau said, ‘People protect what they love, they love what they understand and they understand what they are taught.’
 So it’s important for me to share this part of my world that people can experience on their own.”

 His annuity protects him even in uncertain waters